 DePaul University College of LAS > Academics > English > Combined Bachelor's/Master's > Combined Degree Requirements

 Students apply to this program in the last quarter of their junior-year status; interested students should meet with the Director of the program earlier in the year.
-Applicants must have a minimum grade point average of 3.50 in English and 3.30 overall, and should have completed at least ENG 220, ENG 221, and two additional 300-level English courses.
+Applicants must be English majors, have a minimum grade point average of 3.50 in English and 3.30 overall, and have completed a minimum of four English literature courses, two of which must be at the 300-level.
 Students in this program take twelve graduate credit hours in their senior year; these graduate courses apply toward both undergraduate and graduate English requirements.
 For information on applying to this program, please check the English Department BA/MA Combined Degree webpage.

 Students apply to this program in the last quarter of their junior-year status; interested students should meet with the Director of the program.
-Applicants must have a minimum grade point average of 3.50 in English and 3.30 overall and must have completed at least ENG 220, ENG 221, and two creative writing workshops beyond ENG 201 at the time of beginning the program.
+Applicants must be English majors, have a minimum grade point average of 3.50 in English and 3.30 overall, and have completed ENG 201 and two creative writing workshops, at least one of which must be at the 300-level.
 Students in this program take twelve graduate credit hours in their senior year; these graduate courses apply toward both undergraduate and graduate program requirements.
 For information on applying to this program, please visit the English Department BA/MA Combined Degree webpage.

 The TEACH Program combines a Liberal Arts and Social Sciences (LAS) undergraduate English major with a graduate level College of Education (COE) Master’s in Education Program.
 Students graduate with a BA in English and an MEd in Education with State of Illinois Secondary English Language Arts licensure.
 This combined degree program of the College of Liberal Arts and Social Sciences, the College of Science and Health, and the College of Education was collaboratively developed, and is governed and taught by faculty from these units.
 Students may apply to the Program during the spring of their junior year.
 They must complete the Junior Year Experiential Learning course, TCH 320, and meet other application criteria prior to applying; these include completion of at least 16 quarter credit hours at DePaul and a 3.0 GPA.
 During their senior year, students are required to complete a Program capstone course, TCH 390, and three 400-level courses that count toward both their undergraduate and graduate degrees: